 Exercise 1: What values of and minimize the average travel time, i.e., give the social optimum?

 Drivers in general do not care about the social optimum.
 They are only interested in minimizing their individual travel time.
 What type of flow can we expect to see in the network as a result of this selfish behavior?
 Or said differently, how will the flow spread out over the network if we assume all drivers are selfish?
-Suppose a driver is on arc , but that the latency on is lower.
+Suppose a driver uses arc , but that the latency on is lower.
 As a result the driver could improve its travel time by switching to .
 A driver will not switch if the latency on is lower or the same as that of .
 Therefore, this means that if there are drivers on , then the latency on must be lower or the same as that of arc .
 Mathematically speaking, if , then .
 The same holds for arc : if , then .
 These are called equilibrium conditions, and a flow satisfying them is called an equilibrium flow.

 Exercise 2: For what values of and do we have ?
 It turns out that these values of and give an equilibrium.
 Check this using the equilibrium conditions.
 What is the average travel time?

 As you can see from Exercises 1 and 2, the travel time in the case of selfish drivers is worse than that of the social optimum (which is preferred by the government).
-This in inefficient usage of the road network is expressed by the Price of Anarchy (PoA), defined as the ratio of the average travel time in the (selfish) equilibrium, and the average travel time in the social optimum.
+This inefficient usage of the road network is expressed by the Price of Anarchy (PoA), defined as the ratio of the average travel time in the (selfish) equilibrium, and the average travel time in the social optimum.

 Exercise 3: What is the Price of Anarchy for the latency functions as in Exercise 1 and 2?
 Now, choose different latency functions in the animation, and determine the social optimum and equilibrium.
 Can you get the Price of Anarchy worse than that of Exercise 1 and 2?